The Five Elements Needed to Master Emotional Writing

 You can’t accidentally make someone cry.
 You either do or you don’t.

-The lesson is to be purposeful with your emotional manipulation.
+The lesson is to be purposeful with your emotional writing.

 Hone in on the feelings you want to elicit and really let your reader have it.